 - To move the hitch head towards the rear of the truck bed, apply the brakes on the trailer.
 Then pull the truck forward.
 Ensure the locking pin is locked into place.
 Reinsert quick release pin into the roller guide plate.

 Perform a Pull Test

-Once you have installed the fifth wheel hitch, you will want to do a pull test before you hit the road.
+Once you have installed the 5th wheel hitch, you will want to do a pull test before you hit the road.
 Make sure the truck is stationary and put the emergency brake on.
-The trailer landing geat should still be firmly on the ground with the wheel of the trailer blocked.
+The trailer landing gear should still be firmly on the ground with the wheel of the trailer blocked.
 Start by releasing the emergency brake from the truck and apply the trailer brakes.
 Attempt to pull the trailer slowly forward.
 If the hitch is properly connected, the wheel blocks and trailer should not allow the truck to move forward if the hitch is properly connected.
 If it is not connected correctly, the trailer will separate from the truck.